TimeLighting: Guided Exploration of 2D Temporal Network Projections

 \subsection{Main View}

-In the main view of \sys (see Figure~\ref{fig:overview}-B), we show a 2D projection of the complete temporal graph (i.e., an overview---\textbf{T1}).
+In the main view of \sys (see Fig.~\ref{fig:overview}-B), we show a 2D projection of the complete temporal graph (i.e., an overview---\textbf{T1}).
 We discuss the details of our approach in the following.
-We employ a number of different encodings to highlight features of nodes and edges.
+We employ several different encodings to highlight features of nodes and edges.